 Tax season and migraines go together like peanut butter and jelly.
 First you have to figure out how to file.
 Do you initiate the DIY method, or hire a professional?
 Will a specific item trigger a red flag for the IRS and increase your chances of being audited?
 There’s something even scarier lurking out there this time of year: tax scammers.
+Find out what is going on, call the Michigan Private Investigators at Eye Spy today.

-Fake IRS phone calls
+Tax Scammers And Fake IRS phone calls

 These phony IRS calls are by far the most common method.
 You’ll receive a call from someone claiming to be from the IRS.
 These Tax Scammers will tell you that you haven’t paid your taxes, and that you could end up going to jail, tonight.
 They will demand that you pay them right away, or there will be a knock at your door from Uncle Sam.

-They will tell you that you screwed up your last filing.
+They’ll tell you that you screwed up your last filing.
 They will make you believe that you are on the hook for thousands.

 The truth, is that the IRS will never contact you over the phone.
 What’s more, they won’t demand that you pay on the spot.
 The government actually gives you an opportunity to appeal the amount you owe.